themattspiral/fast-prng-wasm/docs/js-api.md

 nextArray_Integer(): Float64Array<ArrayBufferLike>
 ```

-Gets this generator's next set of 53-bit integers between
+Gets this generator's next set of 53-bit integers.

-0 and 2^53 - 1 (i.e. `Number.MAX_SAFE_INTEGER`).
-Array size is set
-when generator is created, or by changing [outputArraySize](js-api.md#outputarraysize).
+Array size is set when generator is created, or by changing [outputArraySize](js-api.md#outputarraysize).

 ###### Returns